 When we process a webhook from GitHub/Bitbucket telling us that a user pushed some new code, we use the information to create a new pipeline representation with associated workflows and jobs in our datastores.
 We then pass the definition of the work to be performed to Nomad, which is responsible for allocating hardware to run the jobs.

 Running the build

 The gritty details of processing a build are executed by the creatively named build agent.
 It parses configuration, executes commands, and synthesizes actions that create artifacts and test results.
-Most builds run in a Docker container, or set of containers, which is defined by the user for a completely tailored build environment.
+Most builds run in a Docker container, or set of containers, which is defined by the user for a completely tailored execution environment.